GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

     :::

 (sec:linuxcnc_configuration_hal)=
-## HAL Configuration
+## {{HAL}} Configuration

-HAL is a fundamental component of LinuxCNC, serving as an interface between the machine's software and hardware.
+{{HAL}} is a fundamental component of LinuxCNC, serving as an interface between the machine's software and hardware.
 It provides the infrastructure for communication among the system's numerous software and hardware components.
-The HAL layer is composed of components that:
+The {{HAL}} layer is composed of components that:

 - Are interconnected, processing incoming data and providing outputs to other components (e.g., the motion planning algorithm instructs the motors on their movement).
 - Possess the ability to communicate with hardware.